HOW MUCH IS A SCRAP CATALYTIC CONVERTER WORTH

 2 Steps to finding out how much is a scrap catalytic converter worth?

-1. Knowing the value of catalytic converters, is merely impossible if you are a catalytic converter recycling company.
+catalytic converter recycling company.
 When clients enter your workshop with a sealed or canned catalytic converters, the price of the scrap catalytic converter is easily determined, by taking the barcode from the housing of the catalytic converter and using the Ecotrade application.
 This application will automatically price the catalytic converter.

-2. In order to determine the price of a scrap catalytic converter, you will have to remove the precious metals dipped honeycomb from the ferrous housing.
+⮊ But it is not always that easy, as the Ecotrade application does not have all the barcodes in the system.
+How much is a scrap catalytic worth now? - In order to determine the price of a scrap catalytic converter, you will have to remove the precious metals dipped honeycomb from the ferrous housing.
 This honeycomb will have to be crushed to a fine powder.
 Once crushed to a powder you have to perform an XRF analysis.
 The handheld XRF analyser, will give you results of the precious metals, such as Platinum (Pt), Palladium (Pd) and Rhodium (Rh).
 With these results and the weight of your catalytic converter powder, you can use the Ecotrade application to calculate how much a scrap catalytic converter is worth.

 Why measure catalytic converter powder with an XRF analyser?

-1. For fast, accurate and representative results, sample preparation is required.
+- For fast, accurate and representative results, sample preparation is required.
 Leading to a sustainable recycling business.

-2. Trying to analyse the surface of a ceramic honeycomb can produce misleading results, leading to revenue loss.
+- Trying to analyse the surface of a ceramic honeycomb can produce misleading results, leading to revenue loss.

-3. The accurate identification of these metals, is vital since they are extremely valuable
+- The accurate identification of these metals, is vital since they are extremely valuable

 An alternative way to find out how much the catalytic converter is worth